FraunhoferIWES/foxes/docs/source/models.rst

 * or by `None`, which means all models are mapped to the default choice.

-A verification of the different partial wakes models is carried out in this example: :ref:`Partial wakes verification` All types approach the correct rotor average for high point counts, but with different efficiency.
+A verification of the different partial wakes models is carried out in the Partial wakes verification example.
+All types approach the correct rotor average for high point counts, but with different efficiency.